feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 This chart will deploy two services: `feature-server` and `transformation-service`.
 Both must have read access to the registry file on cloud storage.
 Both will keep a copy of the registry in their memory and periodically refresh it.
-So expect some delays in updates propagation in trade of better performance.
+, so expect some delays in update propagation in exchange for better performance.

 #### Load Balancing